jrubin10/RoobsResy/README.md

 # Instructions:

-Apps.js is the driver file with the main code at the bottom.
-It kicks off the scheduled reservation.
+MakeReservation.js is the driver file.

 Before running it, you need to set up your .env file in order to add your personal credentials.
-The variables they need to align to are at the top of App.js and Authenticate.js:/
+The variables they need to align to are at the top.
 JR_ResyAPI/
 JR_resy_password/
 JR_resy_email/